UM-Bridge/benchmarks/benchmarks/analytic-banana/README.md

-# ExaHyPE-Tsunami Benchmark
+# Analytic-Banana Benchmark

 ## Overview
-This benchmark consists of an analytically defined density $\pi : \mathbb{R}^2 \rightarrow \mathbb{R}$ resembling the shape of a banana.
+This benchmark consists of an analytically defined PDF $\pi : \mathbb{R}^2 \rightarrow \mathbb{R}$ resembling the shape of a banana.
 It is based on a transformed normal distribution.
 The variance may be adjusted.

 ## Purpose
 Simple test case especially useful for sampling methods.